-The Annual Fund bridges a critical gap supporting the mission of the College.
+The Fisher Fund bridges a critical gap supporting the mission of the College.

 An Impactful Investment

-Unrestricted dollars from the Annual Fund enable the College to create and sustain transformative student experiences.
-Maintaining a strong and growing Annual Fund is essential, especially amid the dynamic landscape of higher education that exists today.
+Unrestricted dollars from the Fisher Fund enable the College to create and sustain transformative student experiences.
+Maintaining a strong and growing annual fund is essential, especially amid the dynamic landscape of higher education that exists today.

-Your generous gift to the Annual Fund will increase this immediately impacting College resources, expanding Fisher’s flexibility to facilitate individualized and meaningful academic experiences for every student.
+Your generous gift to the Fisher Fund will increase this immediately impacting College resources, expanding Fisher’s flexibility to facilitate individualized and meaningful academic experiences for every student.

 Your Gifts Make An Impact